 Computer technology is everywhere, in multiple formats, under different patents, most calling for the same outcome behavior Ã¢ÂÂ use.
-Unfortunately, computer use can’t be sustained for too much longer without a severe impact.
-Computers are supposed to make our lives better but sometimes, its side effects cause more damage than good.
+Unfortunately, computer-using cannot be sustained for too much longer without a severe impact.
+Computers are supposed to make our lives better, but sometimes, their side effects cause more damage than good.

 In this article, I’m going to talk about how we are turning into machines without realizing it, the impact this has on our global society, and a potential solution to break out of this.
 My goal is to help you to take charge of unnecessary machine-like demands that modern computer technology has been imposing on us.

 Hi, I’m Luis.
 First off, I don’t hate technology.
 In fact, I make a living teaching it to my students.
-I am a Professor of Communications Media at Indiana University of Pennsylvania and I study the impacts of technology in learning.
+I am a Professor of Communications Media at Indiana University of Pennsylvania, and I study the impacts of technology in learning.

-Recently, I gave a TEDx Talk titled, “Breaking Free From Technology” at TEDxPhoenixville in the United States.
+I gave a TEDx Talk titled, “Breaking Free From Technology” at TEDxPhoenixville in the United States.
 In it, I presented research results on the impacts of technology on human behavior along with a provocative thought that when you use computers excessively, you won’t be free of side effects.

 Not safe from turning into computers

 The human brain wasn’t made to process large amounts of information continuously without rest.
-Our brains have limited capacities, will get tired, and break down overtime if we continue to abuse them.
-It isn’t rocket science or science fiction, it is plain common sense.
+Our brains have limited capacities, will get tired, and break down over time if we continue to abuse them.
+It isn’t rocket science or science fiction; it is plain common sense.
 The idea that we can emulate the machine, without experiencing side effects, is dangerous.

 In reality, societies are already emulating the pace of living of the machine and setting societal norms based on computer behavior.
-We are using smartphones and iPads at the dinner table, tweeting about an emergency first before calling for help, and working not from 9-to-5 but from 9-to-forever.
+We are using smartphones and iPads at the dinner table, tweeting about an emergency first before calling for help, and working not from 9-to-5 but 9-to-forever.

-We are constantly being bombarded by email alerts, facebook notifications, tweets, texts, etc and working during vacations and almost always well into the night.
+We are constantly being bombarded by email alerts, Facebook notifications, tweets, texts, etc. and working during vacations and almost always well into the night.
 And we let that happen to us.

 5 Ways We Epicly Misuse Mobile Technology

 If you haven’t noticed, the human brain wasn’t made to work on a constant flow of information overload.
 It is a major error to comparatively measure the speed and processing power of modern computers with our working brains, especially as a means to dictate work productivity levels and expectations.